Ma7eer/bday-text-bot/README.md

 # bday-text-bot

 A simple node application that sends me a text message anytime it is the birthday of one of my close family members.
+This application is deployed and Heroku.

 ## Stack